Lochia After Childbirth: Stages, Warning Signs, and When to Call Your Doctor

 Effective management of lochia at home is vital for ensuring a smooth postpartum recovery.

-2. Watch for light bleeding or spotting: Some light bleeding is normal, but be alert for excessive flow or clots.
+2. Watch for light bleeding or spotting: Some light bleeding is normal, but stay alert to excessive flow or clots.

-3. Know the signs of postpartum hemorrhage: If you experience heavy bleeding, severe pain, or foul odor, seek medical advice immediately.
-Additionally, consider available resources for expectant mothers to support your recovery.
+3. Know the warning signs: Heavy bleeding, severe pain, or a foul odor all warrant prompt medical advice.
+You can also review available resources for new mothers to support your recovery.

 When to Seek Medical Attention